Comet Fading Begins Beyond Saturn: Supplementary Text

 \subsection{Stellar Passages}

 In the simulation presented in the main paper, we made the decision to omit stellar passages.
 The reason for this is that our simulated LPCs are compiled by analyzing the flux of bodies through the planetary region over the course of 1.5 Gyrs.
-Meanwhile, with a median semimajor axis of $\sim$23,000 AU, the observed distant LPCs really should only contain information about the past few Myrs of stellar encounters \cite{rick12}.
+Meanwhile, with a median semimajor axis of $\sim$23,000 au, the observed distant LPCs really should only contain information about the past few Myrs of stellar encounters \cite{rick12}.
 Although we could monitor the near-Earth LPC flux in our simulations to omit obvious comet shower periods wherein the Oort cloud was perturbed by rare ($<$ once per 100 Myrs) powerful stellar passages, the period that our simulated LPC statistics spanned would still contain a much greater number of more intermediate, but still impactful passages that are unlikely to have affected the recent observed LPC flux.

 However, it may still be instructive to assess the potential effects of stellar encounters on our results, so in this supplementary section, we repeat our main paper's simulation, but we now include a population of passing field stars.
-In this second simulation, the 1 pc surrounding the solar system solar system is penetrated by $\sim$18 field star encounters per Myr \cite{bail18}.
+In this second simulation, the 1 pc surrounding the solar system is penetrated by $\sim$18 field star encounters per Myr \cite{bail18}.
 For these encounters, stellar masses are assigned via the locally observed present day mass function \cite{reid02} and incoming velocities, which we assume to be isotropic, are assigned in a mass-dependent manner derived from the observed kinematics of the solar neighborhood \cite{rick08,gar01}.

-With this new simulation, we now replicate the analysis of Figure 4 of the main paper, which is shown in Figure S1.
-Here we see that boundaries of fading parameter space allowed by our simulated $\sin 2\omega_G$ distribution change dramatically, in that there are almost no regions that provide an adequate fit to observations.
+With this new simulation, we now replicate the analysis of Fig. 4 of the main paper, which is shown in Fig. S1.
+Here we see that boundaries of fading parameter space allowed by our simulated $\sin 2\omega_{G}$ distribution change dramatically, in that there are almost no regions that provide an adequate fit to observations.
 This is not surprising, since, as we explain above, the LPCs in this simulation are likely less influenced by the Galactic tide than the actual solar system's LPCs.
-Thus, no matter how extreme we make LPC fading, we cannot generate as strong of a skew toward positive values of $\sin 2\omega_G$ as the observed LPCs display.
+Thus, no matter how extreme we make LPC fading, we cannot generate as strong of a skew toward $\sin 2\omega_{G} = 1$ as the observed LPCs display.